Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/geometry/transform.md

 Transforms have the following method:

 - `:transform(object)` returns the object transformed according to the transform
+- `:transform_oriented(transform2)` returns `transform2` transformed according to the transform, but reversed it if it was mirrored

 Below is a list of all types that can be transformed: